DigitalPublishingToolkit/ACIN-VolkskrantBuilding/VKGboek.md

 their own hard work but also because of Urban Resort's flexibility in facilitating them.

-## [Chapter 4] Enter the Volkshotel – 2013 and Onwards
+# Enter the Volkshotel – 2013 and Onwards

 ![Figure 7.
 The building on the night of its opening as the Volkshotel.
 Picture: Raymond van Mil.](media/image9.jpeg)

 If the previous chapters have shown us anything, it is that the building's buzz was an odd combination of a bit of good old squatting